alexanderjeurissen/use-storybook/README.md

-# Storybook - provider & hook
+# useStorybook - provider & hook

 This addon provides a decorator and hook to consume the `storyContext` and `storyFn` of the current active story anywhere in the render tree.